Fabrice-64/OC_Project_5/README.md

   * and a link to OFF DB towards the current data of this item
 2. The item is NOT in the DB: it sends back an invitation for a new request

+## Content of the files
+1. Overall_Design.bpmn gives a rough description of the process